ametel01/Ogame-Cairo/README.md

 # Ogame-Cairo
-### NOTICE: THIS REPO IS DISCONTINUED, NEW REPO HERE https://github.com/ametel01/No-Game
+### :warning: WARNING
-_Ogame logic implementation written in Cairo for Starknet._
+THIS REPO IS DISCONTINUED, NEW REPO HERE https://github.com/ametel01/No-Game _Ogame logic implementation written in Cairo for Starknet._

 ## What is ogame